Harrysauruss/Finance_Tracker_Neon/README.md

 ## Usage

-- Log in to your Neon Bank account at https://www.neon-free.ch
+- Log in to your Neon Bank account
 - Navigate to Profile > Account Statements
 - Download the yearly statement in CSV format (named "Year XXXX.csv")
 - In the Neon Finance Tracker app, click on "Upload Statement"